SLoharkar/Codtech-IT-Solutions/README.md

 - take turns placing their marks on a 3x3 grid.
 - The program should check for wins, draws, and handle invalid moves.

+## Basic Calculator (Task 6) 🖩🔢👨🏻‍💻✨

+- Create a simple console-based calculator
+- that can perform basic mathematical operations like addition, subtraction, multiplication, and division.
+- Allow users to input numbers and choose the operation they want to perform.

 ## Installation 🛠️
 - Just, Clone this repository -